jcorioland/jcorioland.github.io/_posts/2021-05-31-building-cloud-native-platform-microsoft-azure.md

 ---
 layout: post
-title:  "Building a cloud native platform on top of Microsoft Azure"
+title:  "Building a cloud native platform on top of Microsoft Azure and Kubernetes"
 date:   2021-05-01 10:00:00 +0200
 categories:
+- Microsoft Azure
+- Kubernetes
 - DevOps
-- Kubernetes
-- Microsoft Azure
 author: 'Julien Corioland'
 identifier: 'af64746b-9155-4fc0-b596-8a5dd7232422'
 image: /images/todo
 ---

-Over the past 8 months, my team and I have been engaged with a large ISV to help build and run a cloud native platform on top of Microsoft Azure.
-The same platform can also run on-premises and on other public clouds.
+Over the past 8 months, my team and I have been engaged with a large ISV to help build and run a cloud native platform on top of Microsoft Azure and Kubernetes.

 In this article, I will share some learnings and thoughts about different items that might be useful for you if you are starting on such a project, so you can get the best of Microsoft Azure to build cloud native platform for your company application developers and operators.
 I will not detail everything about the implementation itself, but stay at the architecture overview level of the discussion.
 That's being said, the following contains a lot of external links to specific topics, if you want to go deeper into each of them.

+Another way to see this post is: *A summary of 8 months of design, architecture and automation to build a cloud native platform on top of Azure*.

 Let's start by understanding what is a cloud native platform.